grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 [//]: # (----- invisible character break)

 Percy was feeling more confident.
-After gaining the full cover of nightime, she brought the boat to the surface, and they turned the diesels over.
+After gaining the full cover of nighttime, she brought the boat to the surface, and they turned the diesels over.
 She pushed the _Prospect_ up to its full 15 knots.
 She wanted to cover as much of the distance across the continental shelf as she could under the cover of dark.

 Hemi took a sighting off a star with his sextant and he and Percy fixed their exact position on the chart.
 They measured the remaining distance to the edge of the continental shelf and realized they were not going to make it by sunrise.
 But they would be close.
 Percy could not let herself truly feel like they had lost their pursuers until they could get back to running in deep water during the day.